 The healthcare community has been trying to solve this well-known issue for years.

 But instead of solving this issue with the appropriate upfront workflows and processes to handle claims on a large scale, hospitals and healthcare systems have historically focused on expanding their bandwidth of resources.
 They hire more staff and consultants.
-They invest in expensive and complicated systems, such as robotic process automation (RPA) and other bolt-on products.
+They invest in expensive and limited systems, such as traditional robotic process automation (RPA) and other bolt-on products.

 However, these band-aid solutions still require staff to work the exceptions, introducing the possibility of human error on the complicated cases that often drive denials.